RobotExMachina/Machina.NET/docs/DEV - Revisions.md

     - [x] Add fallback to regular normalization if Vector-Norm is not possible.
     - [x] Add fallback to convert the Quaternion to identity if trying to normalize a zero-length Q
     - [x] The above fallback takes into account the sign of the rotation to return positive or negative identity quaternions (not sure why, it just feels like it makes sense...)
+    - [x] Fixed a bug that made quaternions flip the axis for negative leading member on Vector-normalization...
 - [ ] AXISANGLES:
     - [x] AxisAngle implementation
-    - [ ] Auto-normalization on creation
+    - [x] Auto-normalization on creation
-    - [ ] .IsZero on zero axis or zero angle
+    - [x] .IsZero on zero axis or zero angle
+    - [x] Working simple AxisAngle to Quaternion conversion.

+- [ ] Update readme with KUKA implementation and development levels.

 ## BUILD 1204
 - [x] Add KUKA KRL.
 Still a lot of testing to do!